marcodippy/beautiful-jekyll/_posts/2016-08-20-pure-functions.md

 This time the outcome is different... why?
 The _append_ function is not pure.

-What I just showed here is called ***substitution model*** and is it possible thanks to a property of pure functions called ***referencial transparency*** (formally an expression is said to be referentially transparent if it can be replaced with its value without changing the behavior of a program).
+What I just showed here is called ***substitution model*** and it's possible thanks to a property of pure functions called ***referencial transparency*** (formally an expression is said to be referentially transparent if it can be replaced with its value without changing the behavior of a program).

 ### Ok...
 Why are those things important?